 Apache XML Beans is an open-source implementation of the XML Schema specification as a compiler from schema types to Java classes.
 While no longer widely used, my team's implementation of this standard is still a good example of an important approach that continues to be a key technique for the creation of understandably complex systems: the prioritization of faithful and transparent data representations over simplified but opaque functional encapsulations.
 D Bau.
 The Design of XML Beans, davidbau.com, a dabbler's weblog, November 2003.

 Microsoft Internet Explorer 4 was the first AJAX web browser.
 As part of the Trident team led by Adam Bosworth, I helped create the first fully mutable HTML DOM by defining its asynchronous loading model.
-My contribution was to implement an incremental HTML parser and fast multithreaded preloader for linked resources that was able to co-exist with single-threaded scripts that could change the document.
+My contribution was to implement an incremental HTML parser that uses speculative lookahead to drive a fast multithreaded preloader for linked resources, while maintaining a consistent view of programmable elements for single-threaded scripts that can change the document during loading.
 The design of the system resolved tensions between performance, flexiblity, and programmability, and contributed to the strength of the modern web platform.

 Numerical Linear Algebra is graduate textbook on numerical linear algebra I wrote with my advisor Nick Trefethen while at Cornell.
 The book began as a detailed set of notes that I took while attending Nick's course.
 The writing is intended to capture the spirit of his teaching: succinct and insightful.
 The hope is to reveal the elegance of this family of fundamental algorithms and dispel the myth that finite-precision arithmetic means imprecise thinking.
 L N Trefethen, D Bau.
 Numerical linear algebra.
 Vol. 50.
 Siam, 1997.